gcgarner/IOTstack/README.md

 It only supports Version '2' of the compose instructions and therefore some of the more advanced instructions have been omitted

 ## Folder permissions
-when docker starts the compose for the first time it creates the folders for linking the volumes there is an issue with Grafana where a different user and group is used run the `folderfix.sh'
+when docker starts the compose for the first time it creates the folders for linking the volumes.
+There is an issue with Grafana where a different user and group is used run the `folderfix.sh'

 ```
 sudo chmod +x ./folderfix.sh